TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-lambda-durable-functions.md

 );
 ```

-* The SDK automatically checkpoints each step by serializing the return value.
-* The SDK also supports more complex workflow patterns including Parallel execution, Mapping steps over collections, Child contexts, and Composition of multiple durable functions.
+The SDK automatically checkpoints each step by serializing the return value.
+The SDK also supports more complex workflow patterns including Parallel execution, Mapping steps over collections, Child contexts, and Composition of multiple durable functions.
+Your code implements whatever logic you want to control the flow of execution from step to step.

 # Retries

-* Durable functions [automatically retry](https://docs.aws.amazon.com/lambda/latest/dg/durable-execution-sdk-retries.html) failing steps.
-* Need to configure an appropriate retry strategy for each step (optional third argument to `context.step`)
-* Don't rely on the defaults
+Durable functions [automatically retry](https://docs.aws.amazon.com/lambda/latest/dg/durable-execution-sdk-retries.html) failing steps.
+Each step is configured with a retry strategy.
+There is a default but you absolutely shouldn't rely on it.
+Configure your own appropriate strategy for each step via the optional third argument to  `context.step`.

-* Retry strategy is invoked when an exception is thrown within a step
-* Strategy determines whether to retry and how long to delay before retry occurs
+The retry strategy is invoked when an exception is thrown within a step.
+The strategy determines whether to retry and how long to delay before the retry occurs.

 ```ts
   const step1Output = await context.step("step1", async () => {